I Want To...

 What Is a Service Animal?

-A service animal is any guide dog, signal dog, or other animal trained to assist individuals with disabilities.
-The animal may be trained by an organization or its handler, and does not require certification or a license.
+The service animal may be trained by an organization or its handler, and does not require certification or a license.
 They may not always wear harnesses, collars or any official designation that they are service animals.
 Service animals are not pets, but rather working animals that help ensure the safety of people with disabilities.